mikesmallhelp/wacat/README.md

 EXAMPLES
   $ wacat test http://localhost:3000
 ```
-Note that the url can be before the flags or after them.
+Note: The URL can be placed before or after the flags.

 ## Developing wacat

-### Technologies
+### Technology Stack

-wacat technology stack is simple:
+The technology stack for wacat is straightforward:

-- Typescript
+- TypeScript
-- Bash script
+- Bash Scripts
-- oclif, The Open CLI Framework
+- oclif - The Open CLI Framework
 - Playwright
-- Next.js for the test applications
+- Next.js - Used for test applications

-### Developing
+### Development Instructions

-In Linux and Mac, do your changes and run
+#### For Linux and Mac:

+Make your changes, then run:

 ```
 npm run test && npm run build && npm install -g && ./run-tests.sh
 ```

-The run-tests.sh script runs all test cases and verifies that wacat works correctly.
-Or just push your changes to repository and let the GitHub Actions run the tests.
+The run-tests.sh script runs all test cases to verify that wacat works correctly.
+Alternatively, push your changes to the repository and let GitHub Actions execute the tests.

-In Windows do your changes and run
+#### For Windows:

+Make your changes, then run:

 ```
 npm run test && npm run build && npm install -g
 ```
-For Windows there isn't yet the automatic test script like ./run-tests.sh.
-Run
+There is currently no automated test script like run-tests.sh for Windows.
+Instead, run:

 ```
 run-manual-tests.bat
 ```

-and verify from the output that everything works correctly.
+Review the output to ensure everything is working correctly.

 ## Contributions

-Contributions are warmly welcome.
-Look for the issues page.
-Please create a new issue, if you find a bug or some particular feature is needed.
+Contributions are warmly welcomed!
+Check the issues page for tasks.
+If you encounter a bug or need a specific feature, please create a new issue.

+### Guidelines for Contributions:

-Please note: If you add a new feature, add a test case for that.
-Please look `run-tests.sh` file.
-Please consider also adding unit tests.
+If adding a new feature, ensure a test case is included.
+Check the run-tests.sh file for integration test examples.
+Consider adding unit tests to improve code reliability.

-## Change history
+## Change History

-### 1.2.0.
-3.11.2024
+### 1.2.0 (November 3, 2024)

-- optional AI support
+- Added optional AI support

-### 1.1.0 16.4.2024
+### 1.1.0 (April 16, 2024)

-- can derive the text input type from the label and generates an appropriate random content for the input field
+- Derives input type from the label and generates appropriate random content
-  - supports derivation from different email and date labels

-### 1.0.0 23.3.2024
+### 1.0.0 (March 23, 2024)

-- Windows support
+- Added Windows support
-- support for the most typical html input types like radio, email etc.
+- Support for common HTML input types like radio, email, etc.
-- more flags like --random-input-texts-charset
+- Introduced additional flags, such as --random-input-texts-charset
-- bug fixes
+- Bug fixes
 - GitHub Actions tests for Mac